boosterfuels/purr/README.md

     - `typecheck_auto`:
       - `true`: let Purr decide the data type for each field
       - `false`: use a YAML file to describe collection types (`-cf`)
+    - `include_extra_props`: include properties which are not described

+You can start Purr using a setup file like this:
+`purr -sf path/to/setup.yml -cf path/to/collections.yml`

+### Command line options

-You can also set these variables using the command line.
+You can set all the variables from the previous section using the command line.
+Passing connection strings to MongoDB and Postgres is mandatory.

 - `-sf or --setup-file`: path to the setup file if exists
 - `-cf or --collection-file`: path to the collection file if exists
 - `-td or --table-drop`: defaults to `false`